 Michigan State University Press is the scholarly publishing arm of historic Michigan State University (1855), the nation’s pioneer land-grant university and the prototype for the institutions established under the Morrill Act of 1862.
 Although a formal press was not established at MSU until the mid-twentieth century, scholarly publishing was an important part of the institution’s mission from early on; significant and influential technical publications were regularly issued from the colleges as early as the mid-1870s.

 Since its founding in 1947, the mission of the Michigan State University Press has been to be a catalyst for positive intellectual, social, and technological change through the publication of research and intellectual inquiry, making significant contributions to scholarship in the arts, humanities, sciences, and social sciences.

 A publisher of original scholarship since its founding in 1916, New York University Press is a department of the New York University Division of Libraries.
 Working across the humanities and social sciences, NYU Press has award-winning lists in sociology, law, cultural and American studies, religion, American history, anthropology, politics, criminology, media and communication, literary studies, and disability studies.
 Several key themes or topics, especially race, ethnicity, gender, sexuality, inequality and youth studies, unify its publishing disciplines.

 NYU Press has been a member of the Association of University Presses (AUPresses) since 1937.
-Our office is located one block south of Union Square in Manhattan.
-Please check out our website at https://nyupress.org/ and our blog, From the Square, at https://www.fromthesquare.org/.
+Its office is located one block south of Union Square in Manhattan.
+Please check out its website and its blog, From the Square.